9 Signs You Could Have an Anxiety Disorder

 You experience physical symptoms, too

 UCLA professor of clinical psychology Carrie Bearden, PhD, says many sufferers of anxiety disorders, especially those with generalized anxiety disorder, will visit the doctor wondering about physical pains like headaches, stomachaches, and back pain.
 “People are confused, they keep going to the doctors, they don’t know what’s wrong,” says Bearden.
 “If you have this constant worry as well as these physical symptoms, then we would start to think that it’s an anxiety disorder and that the physical symptoms are related to that.”
-Physical signs as simple as constant hunger and bad posture can be signs you're headed for an emotional breakdown.
+Physical symptoms of anxiety as simple as constant hunger and bad posture can be signs you’re headed for an emotional breakdown.